dgonz271/MyJabber/README.md

 The following **optional** features are implemented:

 *Part 1*
-- [ ] User can view more tweets as they scroll with infinite pagination
 - [ ] User can tap a tweet to display a "detailed" view of that tweet
 - [ ] User can open the twitter app offline and see last loaded tweets
 - [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.